trombik/jekyll-site-info.mkrsgh.org/makerspace/_posts/2022-08-25-What-I-Teach-in-Class-at-Makers.md

     caption: "Making the first circuit in his life"
 %}

 Another student has his own objectives.
-He is quiet, and have not explained what exactly he would like to achieve in my class.
+He is quiet, and has not explained what exactly he would like to achieve in my class.
 However, I am sure he has his own goals.
 The last week, he made, unusually, a request: he would like to learn 3D design because he would like to make a case for his bare hard disk,